(Funded by TUBITAK under 1003 programme)

 (Funded by BAP under project number 6024)

-In the context of molecular communications, the dynamics of diffusion have to be thoroughly understood, since the messenger molecules sent from one nano-machine to another spread in the medium with diffusion.
+The dynamics of diffusion have to be thoroughly understood, since the messenger molecules sent from one nano-machine to another spread in the medium with diffusion.
 Moreover, the dynamics of diffusion have to be modeled with nano-communication networks in mind, in order to develop structures consisting of more than one nano-machine and analyze their performance.
-Such modeling also enables new research mainly on the physical layer.
-In this project, we have analyzed the properties of the diffusion medium, how it is affected by various types of noise and possible enhancements to overcome noise and interference in the channel.
+Such modeling will enable new research mainly on the physical layer.
+The outcomes of this research will be enlightening for further research on data link layer and transmitter/receiver design.